-Like many cosmetic dental procedures, placing bridges also serves a restorative purpose.
+Like many cosmetic dental procedures such as dental implants, placing bridges also serves a restorative purpose.
 A dental bridge will improve your ability to chew and speak as well as your smile.
 In a recent study published in the Journal of the American Dental Association, dental bridges were shown to dramatically reduce the risk of losing teeth that are adjacent to a missing tooth.
 In addition, dental bridges can help keep your jaw and face from changing shape, as they tend to do when a person has missing teeth.

 Cantilever bridges are used to replace a tooth that does not have supporting teeth on both sides of the affected area.

 Maryland bonded bridges include artificial teeth and gums, and are held in place by a metal frame.